-Georgia police officer, police dog shot; suspect in custody
+Georgia officer killed after traffic stop; suspect dead

-DECATUR, Ga.
-(AP) — Authorities say a Georgia police officer and a police dog have been shot and a suspect who was also shot is in custody.
+ATLANTA (AP) — Authorities say a Georgia police officer and a suspect have both died after a traffic stop led to a foot chase and shooting.

-DeKalb County Police spokesman J.D.
-Spencer tells The Atlanta Journal-Constitution that the incident happened Thursday and briefly shut down Interstate 20 in both directions just east of Atlanta.
+According to The Atlanta Journal-Constitution , DeKalb County police Chief James Conroy said at a news conference that the unidentified officer and suspect died at an Atlanta hospital following the shooting Thursday evening just east of Atlanta.

-News outlets report the officer and suspect were transported to Grady Memorial Hospital, both in critical condition.
-Details about the dog’s condition were not immediately available.
+A police dog was also shot and was listed in critical condition.

 Most Read Nation & World Stories